 TAGGED: Africa, Afterschool, EdTech Funding, EdTech Investors, EdTech Startups/Companies, Homeschooling, K-12, Online Education, Online Tutoring

-Share this Article
+Share This Article

 Facebook Twitter Whatsapp Whatsapp LinkedIn Reddit Telegram Email Copy Link

-Posted by Saniya Khan
+By Saniya Khan

 I am Saniya Khan, Copy-Editor at EdTechReview - India’s leading edtech media.
 As a part of the group, my aim is to spread awareness on the growing edtech market by guiding all educational stakeholders on latest and quality news, information and resources.
 A voraciously curious writer with a dedication to excellence creates interesting yet informational pieces, playing with words since 2016.

-Previous Article Australian Gaming Co.
-Completes $aud500k Pre-seed Raise for International Kids Math Tech Australian Gaming Co.
+Previous Article Australian Gaming Co Completes $AUD500k Pre-seed Raise For International Kids Math Tech Australian Gaming Co.
 Completes $AUD500k Pre-seed Raise For International Kids Math Tech

 Next Article Class Technologies Raises Fresh Capital Class Technologies Raises Fresh Capital as Part of its $12M Funding Round